-DECLARATION BY THE ENVIRONMENTAL CONSULTANT

-I, Prof. Jacob K. Kibwage on behalf of Africa Waste and Environment Management Centre (AWEMAC) submit this Final Strategic Environmental Assessment (SEA) Report for the proposed Tatu City Extension (Mchana Estate) Master plan on 885.22 hectares of land adjacent to Tatu City (Phase 1) in Kiambu County.
-To my knowledge, all information contained in this Final SEA report is accurate and a truthful representation of all findings as relating to the proposed Master Plan Development as per information provided by the proponent.
+DECLARATION BY THE ENVIRONMENTAL CONSULTANT Prof. Jacob K. Kibwage on behalf of Africa Waste and Environment Management Centre is Draft Strategic Environmental Assessment (SEA) Report for the proposed Tatu City Ex Ichana Estate) Master Plan on Plot L.R.
+NO. 31327 on 885.22 Hectares of Land Adjacent ty (Phase 1) in Kiambu County.
+To my knowledge, all information contained in this Dr port is accurate and a truthful representation of all findings as relating to the proposed an Development as per information provided by the proponent.
+But Management Management Management (AWEMAC) submit tension to Tatu aft SEA Master esignation: SEA Team Leader/EIA & Audit Lead Expert Reg.
+No 0126 01400 /